Bacteria and micro-organisms involved in water treatment

 Elimination of pathogenic germs

 The microbiological quality of treated water is crucial to public health and environmental protection.
-When treating wastewater, eliminating pathogens such as bacteria, viruses and protozoa is an essential step in ensuring that the water is safe for reuse or discharge into the environment.
+When treating wastewater, the elimination of pathogenic germs, such as bacteria, viruses and protozoa, is an essential step in ensuring that the water is safe for reuse or discharge into the environment.

 Pathogenic germs in waste water can cause serious illness if the water is not treated properly.
 Here are some of the methods commonly used to eliminate these dangerous micro-organisms: